 Stein notes that swine producers in northern U.S. states and in Canada and Europe may be especially interested in the results, given that canola meal is more economically attractive than soybean meal in those areas.

-“These diets are not better than soybean meal, but could be useful where eco drives that decision,” Stein says.
+“These diets are not better than soybean meal, but could be useful where economics drives that decision,” Stein says.